SuperStar SM Town

 SuperStar SMTOWN is a South Korean rhythm game developed by Dalcomsoft, Inc. which was first launched on Google Play in August 2014.
 The game features songs by artists of the entertainment company SM Entertainment.
-The game is available in Asia and the US, and is playable in English, Korean, Spanish, Portuguese, Bahasa Indonesia, and Turkish.
+The game is available in Asia and the US, and is playable in English, Korean, Spanish, Portuguese, Indonesian, and Turkish.

 The goal is to complete a song and unlock the following song in three levels: Easy, Normal and Hard.
-As of January 13, 2021, the game features more than 600 songs from 54 solo artists, groups and units of SM Entertainment.
+As of September 6, 2023, the game features more than 950 songs from 72 solo artists, groups and units of SM Entertainment.

 In July 2016, Pulse News reported that the game has over 8 million downloads and has raised ₩10 billion ($8.8 million) in cumulative revenue since its release.
 The game reached 10 million downloads on May 2, 2018.

 Background and history

 SM Entertainment, a South Korean entertainment company, aimed for a game featuring SM Town, its stable of singers.
 Daum Kakao jointly published the game with China's mobile game publisher, Chukong.